sahib/rmlint/docs/benchmarks.rst

 noted (since this can't be seen on those plots) that the memory consumption scales very well.
 Partly because ``rmlint`` saves all paths in a Trie_, making it usable for :math:`\geq` `5M files`_.
-Also it is able to control the amount of memory it uses in the paranoid mode (``--max-paranoid-mem``).
+Also it is able to control the amount of memory it uses (``--limit-mem``).
 Due to the high amount of internal data structures it however has a rather large base memory footprint.

 ``dupd`` uses direct file comparison for groups of two and three files and hash functions for the rest.
 It seems to have a rather high memory footprint in any